The

 just one.

-drop downs were designed to provide the first level of overlay highlighting.
+upper drop downs were designed to provide the first level of overlay

-drop downs were designed to provide the second level of overlay highlighting.
+lower drop downs were designed to provide the second level of overlay

-The program default settings for the second level of overlay highlighting are:
+highlighting.
+The program default settings for the second level of overlay

 Program